Read on to find out.

 The short answer is: no.

-Using AI to write your personal statement may seem like a quick and easy solution to a difficult task, but the risks significantly outweigh any potential benefit.
+Using a GenAI tool to write your personal statement may seem like a quick and easy solution to a difficult task, but the risks significantly outweigh any potential benefit.

-According to UCAS, if you get an AI tool to generate all or large parts of your personal statement and then copy and paste to use as your final text, it could be considered cheating.
+According to UCAS, if you get an AI chatbot to generate all or large parts of your personal statement and then copy and paste to use as your final text, it could be considered cheating.

 UCAS already uses a similarity detection system to compare statements and combat fraud.
-Using AI gives you a higher chance of your personal statement being flagged as plagiarism.
-If this happens, the university you are applying to may be alerted, and this could affect your chances of receiving an offer.
+Using GenAI gives you a higher chance of your personal statement being flagged as plagiarism.
+If this happens, the university you're applying to may be alerted, and this could affect your chances of receiving an offer.

-Instead, the advice from UCAS is that your personal statement should be just that: personal and written by you.
+The advice from UCAS is that your personal statement should be just that: personal and written by you.

 Writing a personal statement is a milestone in your journey to university, and an opportunity to showcase your skills, ambitions, and experiences in your own voice, which is what university admissions staff are interested in.

-It can be tempting to save time by generating a personal statement using ChatGPT, but bear in mind GenAI is rapidly being viewed as a tool for cheating.
 Leading universities such as Oxford, Cambridge, and Edinburgh have released statements prohibiting the unauthorised use of GenAI by their current students, so chances are they'll take a dim view of an AI-generated personal statement submitted as part of an application to study with them.

 If you haven't been told that ChatGPT is not a search engine, now you know.